DavidMartinez14/Past-Present-Future-Project/README.md

 <h2>My past</h2>

-<p>I was born on Dominican Republic,Santo Domingo, i was born at 12:00 am, and after that well i don't remember any of what happened on my first and second years, i remember a little bit about my third birthday, Ever since i was born i lived on one house-for 11 years-, which is placed on the capital and in a street called the Quiskeya, i lived close to the grocery store, my uncles house, and the church.
-So after living there for 11 years we moved to another house, lived in that house for at least 2 or 1/2 years and then moved to the united states, After many months we finally got a house for us, and that's pretty much it, That's my past.</p><p>Look at this website, it has resorts hotels,most of the resorts are located close to the beach, same with the hotels, but i prefer resorts, going to a resort in dominican republic is like going to heaven, but expensive indeed but trust me it's definetely worth it, i had a very good time when i went to one of those.</p>
+<p>I was born on Dominican Republic,Santo Domingo.I was born at 12:00 am.Ever since I was born I lived on the same house for 11 years, The house is placed on the capital of Santo Domingo  in a street called the Quiskeya, i lived there for 11 years, just when i was 11 we moved to another house and lived in that house for at least 2 or 1/2 years and then we moved to the united states.
+After many months we finally got a house for us, and that's pretty much it that's my past.Look at this website, it has resorts and hotels that you can rent if you plan to visit one of the best contries on the caribean.<a href="https://www.tripadvisor.com/Hotels-g147293-Punta_Cana_La_Altagracia_Province_Dominican_Republic-Hotels.html">Resorts in Dominican republic</a></p>
-<a href="https://www.tripadvisor.com/Hotels-g147293-Punta_Cana_La_Altagracia_Province_Dominican_Republic-Hotels.html">Resorts in Dominican republic</a>

 <img class="center" src="img/Santo-Domingo.jpg" alt="Santo Domingo">